ahafarag/rtd-reservoir-ecg/README.md

 ## ⚖️ License

 This program incorporates patent-pending technology.
-Any use of the described multi-RTD reservoir architecture for commercial purposes requires explicit licensing.
+Any use of the described single-RTD or multi-RTD reservoir architecture for commercial purposes requires explicit licensing.
 Please contact the author for inquiries.